jonathanericksen/Party_Tweets/README.md

 **Number of Tweets By Party**

 The image below outlines the number of tweets by party contained in the dataset.
-The plot was made using a seaborn coutplot:
+The plot was made using a seaborn countplot:

 <p align="center">
      <img src="images/Total_tweets_by_party.png" width="350" height="400">